Twint-AG/sdk/resources/docs/client.rst

+.. include:: symbols.rst
 **********
 API client
 **********

-The TWINT SDK provides ``Twint\Sdk\Client`` as the central way to interact with the TWINT API.
+The TWINT SDK provides |class-client| as the central way to interact with the TWINT API.
 It provides a drastically simplified API with a focus on ecommerce use cases.
 That means: if it’s not relevant for an ecommerce use case, it's not exposed in the SDK.